KRUISIN' KANINES AGILITY AND DOG SPORTS

 Picture

-With more than 38 years as a Health & Physical Education teacher (primarily high school), Linda has an established history of success in teaching individual and group sports while developing a wide range of casual and goal-minded athletes.
-When the agility bug bit her in 1999, she found a way to marry her enthusiasm for sports with her love for dogs.
+LINDA GOLDMAN -- With more than 38 years as a Health & Physical Education teacher (primarily high school), Linda has an established history of success in teaching individual and group sports while developing a wide range of casual and goal-minded athletes.
+Linda is one of the founding members of Kruisin' Kanines Agility & Dog Sports Club.
+When the agility bug bit her, she found a way to marry her enthusiasm for sports with her love for dogs.
 Linda's background in teaching combined with her understanding, enthusiasm, and thoughtfulness (not to mention success!) in agility, makes for students who progress with confidence, heart, and humor.

-Linda's current competition dogs include two young Border Collies, Wynne and Troo.
-Both dogs are not only well-known for their speed and love of the game, but for their versatility - they work on Linda and husband Rob's farm and are proficient in nosework and herding.
+Linda's two Border Collies, Wynne and Troo, are not only well-known for their speed and love of the game, but for their versatility - they work on Linda and husband Bob's farm and are proficient in nosework and herding.
+Linda and her Border Collie Sugar Ray recently achieved their MACH and had a great showing at the 2024 AKC Nationals.
+She is also competing with her dog Kool as well as training her two young agility dogs, the brother/sister duo, Flynn and Faye.

 Picture